xuanxu/starmatrix/README.md

 # Intergalactic

 Intergalactic is a model for chemical evolution of galaxies.

+_Current status of the project: exploratory/undocumented/pre-alpha_

 It computes the contribution matrix of 15 elements:

 * H